|Date of Birth

-World champion and two-time Olympic medallist, Georgia Taylor-Brown MBE was destined to pursue a triathlon career after being brought up by an athletic family.
+Already a World champion and two-time Olympic medallist, Taylor-Brown was destined to pursue a triathlon career after being brought up by an athletic family.

 Her father, Darryl Taylor, represented England in the 800m while her mum swam at national level and ran for Sale Harriers, meaning two of the three disciplines were in her blood.